LineaLabs/lineapy/docs/mkdocs/guides/contributing/areas/update-docs.md

     mkdocs serve
     ```

-4. Once content with the change(s), open a PR.
+4. Once satisfied with the change(s), open a PR.

 ## Updating API Reference